chocoplace/stock-analysis/README.md

 - According to the analysis results, 2017 was a great year for the portfolio of stocks, reporting 11 of 12 stocks with positive returns from the beginning of the year.
 - DQ delivered the highest return with a 199.45% of increase and TERP was the only stock that reported losses with a -7.21% decrease.
 - The top three stocks of 2017 are DQ with a 199.45% increase from the beginning of the year or $35,796,200.00 of stock value; followed by SEDG with a yearly return increase of 184.47% or $206,885,200.00 of value; and ENPH with an increase of 129.52% and a value of $221,772,100.00.
-- The analysis is conducted in 1.3125 seconds.
+- The analysis with the original code was conducted in 1.3359 seconds and with the refactored script was conducted in 1.3125 seconds.

 With refactored code: